Demand Forecasting in Logistics: Methods, Process & Accuracy

 - Demand depends on multiple interacting variables

-- Historical patterns are disrupted by unusual events (pandemics, geopolitical shifts, extreme weather)
+- Historical patterns are disrupted by unusual events such as pandemics, geopolitical shifts, or extreme weather

 - Large volumes of data are available across many lanes and customers